OpenParEM/OpenParEM2D/README.md

 See the project web site at https://openparem.org.

 Installation instructions are provided in the doc directory of the OpenParEMCommon project.
-Pre-compiled binaries are available for Ubuntu Linux along with source code for compiling from source.
+Pre-compiled binaries are available for Ubuntu Linux along with source code for compiling from source for other flavors of Linux.

 OpenParEM2D is a free, open-source project licensed under GPLv3 or later.